rodeomkar/Binder/README.md

 # Binder

-Complaint register based app using flutter.
+App for managing complants and tracking updates of complaints based on flutter.